zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Anonymizes an IP address.

-   :a: The address to anonymize.
+   :param a: The address to anonymize.

-   :cl: The anonymization class, which can take on three different values:
+   :param cl: The anonymization class, which can take on three different values:

        - ``ORIG_ADDR``: Tag *a* as an originator address.